Infinite-Realities/Apartment2/README.md

 # Apartment2

-Movement for the 4 chairs, Table, lights, doors and teleport
+Movement for the 4 chairs and Table, turn on/off lights, open/close doors and teleport